-Photo Tip: Photos often get reduced down to 2 or 3 inches when used in newsletters, articles, websites, etc. When taking photos of MPPs with your colleagues, focus in on the subjects' heads and shoulders and do not worry about including their legs.
-Always focus the camera and avoid back lighting.
+Photo Tip: Photos often get reduced down to 2 or 3 inches when used in newsletters, articles, websites, etc. When taking photos of MPPs with your colleagues, focus on the subjects' heads and shoulders and do not worry about including their legs.